fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 the intended test.

 There are likely other scenarios in which right clicking on test methods will fail to successfully execute the intended test.
+In all cases, the Test Explorer window does report the truth about what actually executed.

 ## Development on the Test Adapter